stuartherbert/Autoloader/README.md

 **This component is released under the new-style BSD license.**

-Copyright (c) 2010, Gradwell dot com Ltd
+Copyright (c) 2011, Gradwell dot com Ltd
+Copyright (c) 2011, Stuart Herbert
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: